Child care guidelines

 We can help pay the reasonable costs of child care services, with our approval, when:

 - our client cared for the child or children for a minimum of 30 days before the transport accident and did not receive salary or wages for that child care, and

 - our client is unable to care for the child or children due to the transport accident injuries

 - our client (or their partner) was pregnant at the time of the transport accident

 - our client (or their partner) has died as a result of the transport accident

-We can also pay for child care services so that our client can attend medical or rehabilitation appointments relating to their transport accident injuries.
+We can also help pay for child care services so that our client can attend medical or rehabilitation appointments relating to their transport accident injuries.

-When our client is unable to access or secure a place in approved child care, we can pay for registered child care, such as a nanny or au pair.
+When our client is unable to access or secure a place in approved child care, we can help pay for registered child care, such as a nanny or au pair.